SEO & Content Manager

 The right marketing strategy and execution is vital to making a success of your business, so building a well-considered but flexible marketing plan, which you can review and reiterate on a regular basis, should be a top priority.
 Some promotional activities can be done for free, but on the whole, you're going to need some investment, so set aside as much as you can for those areas that are likely to drive the greatest return on investment.
 Not sure where to start?
 Here are our marketing tips for budget-conscious startups.

 9. Get on top of your finances

 Many entrepreneurs find it a challenge, it's crucial to success.
 This means setting financial targets, tracking your cash flow and being ready to source funds when you need them.
-Our financial resolutions will help you get set.
+Our small business accounting formulas will help you get set.

 10. Invest in your team

 It's never a mistake to invest in motivating and engaging your employees.
 Everybody works better when they feel valued and rewarded, plus with a happy team around you, you'll find it easier to attract new staff and keep hold of the ones you have.
 Rewarding employees doesn't need to cost the earth.
-Here are 10 ways to make your staff feel loved on a budget.
+Here are employee rewards you might consider for your team.

 ...
 And last but not least, don't forget to review your business insurance.
 While it's easy to forget about, things change.
 Whether this is your set-up, the overall business environment and risks you face (hello, cyber threats), it's important to review your cover on a regular basis and to make adjustments as and when needed.

 This content has been created for general information purposes and should not be taken as formal advice.
 Read our full disclaimer.

 If you own a business, or freelance on behalf of clients, you’re likely to use images at some point in your work, but not all images you find online are free to use.
 Our guide and image usage tool are here to help.